abdalrahman-alhmouz/data-Structure-alogarethem/chalenges/repeatedWord.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-Created an array list to hold the equal values ;
+ declare  a new ArrayList to save the set value  ;
-declare tow  new stack to save root value  ;
+ declare  a new ArrayList to save the Duplicate value  ;

+loop in the first Tree  ;
+save all the value in the array List ;
-loop in the tow Tree  ;
+loop in the first Tree  ;
-check if root1 is not null
-check if root2 is not null
-check if the tow stack  is not empty check if root1 is equal root2 check if root1 is not equal root2 return Equal values  ArrayList  ;
+check if the arrayList contain the value ;
+save the Duplicate vale in the secound ArrayList ;
+return Duplicate array ;

 - O(n) Time
 - O(n^2) Space